catmaid/CATMAID/API_CHANGELOG.md

 - A list of removed links is now returned as well.
 Each entry has the following
   format: [<link-id>, <relation-id>, <connector-id>, <confidecen>].

+`POST /{project_id}/treenodes/{treenode_id}/confidence`:

+- Edition times of nodes and connectors-links are now returned, too.
+Each location ID in the returned updated_partners object, is now mapped to an object with an "edition_time" and an "old_confidence" field.

+- An optional "partner_ids" parameter is now accepted.
+If the "to_connectors" parameter is set to true, the "partner_ids" parameter allows to update only the links to the provided connector IDs.

+- An optional "partner_confidences" parameter is now accepted.
+If the "partner_ids" parameter is used, the "partner_confidences" parameter allows to specify an individual confidence for each selected partner.

 ### Deprecations

 None.